Logo

 Barbara Kingsolver has been published as a science journalist in periodicals such as Economic Botany on topics such as desert plants and bioresources.

-Barbara Kingsolver has written novels in both the first person and third person narrative styles, and she frequently employs overlapping narratives.
+Barbara Kingsolver has written novels in both the first-person and third-person narrative styles, and she frequently employs overlapping narratives.

-Barbara Kingsolver has stated emphatically that her novels are not autobiographical, although there are often commonalities between her life and her work.
+Barbara Kingsolver has stated that her novels are not autobiographical, although there are often commonalities between her life and her work.

 Barbara Kingsolver's characters are frequently written around struggles for social equality, such as the hardships faced by undocumented immigrants, the working poor, and single mothers.